15Max/LatentDirichletAllocation/README.md

 ```

 ## [OCTIS](references/OCTIS.pdf)
-This project was mainly developed using the OCTIS library, a python library thought to facilitate the comparison of topic modelling techniques.
+This project was mainly developed using the OCTIS library, a python library that facilitates the comparison of topic modelling techniques.
-There are adequate tools to preprocess the data, train the models, evaluate them and visualize the results.
+It contains adequate tools to preprocess the data, train the models, evaluate them and visualize the results.
-Both LDA and ProdLDA were pre-implemented in the octis library, with refernce to the original papers.
+Both LDA and ProdLDA were pre-implemented in the octis library, with fidelty to the original papers.

 ## Pre-processing
 We used the [SpaCy library](https://spacy.io/usage/linguistic-features) to remove stopwords, numeric chars and punctuation, along with a custom function to pre-treat sentences.
 We also added some custom stopwords that were not present in the SpaCy library, such as "year, month and day".
-These words, while normally present in news articles, are irrelevant for distinguishing topics from one another.
+These words, while normally present in news articles, are irrelevant for distinguishing topics from one another and were very frequent in most documents.
-After these steps, we leveraged a custom function to build the corpus and the labels in the format required by the [OCTIS library](https://github.com/MIND-Lab/OCTIS/tree/master/octis).
+After these steps, a custom function to build the corpus and the labels in the format required by the [OCTIS library](https://github.com/MIND-Lab/OCTIS/tree/master/octis) is employed.
-Finally we leveraged the OCTIS preprocessing tool for lemmatization and tokenization, while keeping only words with three or more characters, minimum ten appearances in the dataset and maximum frequency of 0.85.
+Finally we pass the corpus to the OCTIS preprocessing tool for lemmatization and tokenization, while keeping only words with three or more characters, minimum ten appearances in the dataset and maximum frequency of 0.85.
 We assumed that words that appear in less than ten documents are not relevant for the topic modeling task, while words that appear in more than 85% of the documents are too common to be useful for distinguishing topics.

 ## [LDA applied to BBC news articles](notebooks/LDA_BBC.ipynb)
 Latent Dirichlet Allocation (LDA) is a generative probabilistic model that discovers hidden topics in a collection of documents by assuming each document is a mixture of topics, and each topic is a distribution over words.
-The model is based on the bag of words assumption and the De Finetti exchangeability theorem.
+The model is built on the bag of words assumption and the De Finetti exchangeability theorem.
 Its latent variables are the topic-word distribution and the document-topic distribution.
 The following is the representation of the model as a pgm: